Nagasaki45/blog.leverstone.me/content/Projects/arparty-the-first-sceneplayer-plus-bluetooth-aware-scene-is-here-for-you.rst

 ##########################################################################
 :date: 2013-06-27
 :author: Tom Gurion
-:tags: augmented reality, MA thesis, ScenePlayer Plus
+:tags: MA thesis, android, music programming
 :slug: arparty-the-first-sceneplayer-plus-bluetooth-aware-scene-is-here-for-you

 You are welcome to download and install ARpArty scene for